-Big Trout Lake visitor and community guide
+- Big Trout Lake Map

 One of the prettiest places to watch the sun rise in Central Minnesota is Big Trout Lake.
 This popular lake on the Whitefish Chain of Lakes is wonderfully clear and deep, lined with trees and home to many lovely lake homes.
 Other lakes on the chain have more public access and are more crowded.
 Big Trout Lake is at the end of the chain, connected only to Lower Whitefish Lake by a short channel.
 This lovely lake has become an increasingly desirable place to build that ultimate northwoods lake house and an enviable address to possess.
 Two resorts and two youth camps still share the shoreline, but most is in private hands.
 Careful management and attention to aesthetics makes the shoreline pleasant and natural except for the private docks extending from sandy beaches.

 Big Trout Lake is favored by water skiers, tubers, canoeists, kayakers, pontoon boaters and the occasional sailor.
 Fishermen access the water either through the channel or from the boat launch maintained by the US Army Corps of Engineers just off the road at the east end of the lake.
 There are no marinas on Big Trout Lake, but one of the resorts rents boats to their guests.
 The margins of the lake are shallow, and a sandy bottom makes for excellent swimming.